End User Agreement

 In order to facilitate AO Pay’s actions described above and allow us to assess the level of risk associated with your AO Pay account, you agree to cooperate with AO Pay’s reasonable requests for financial statements and other documentation or information in a timely fashion.

 A hold is an action that AO Pay may take under certain circumstances either at the transaction level or the account level.
+AO Pay will notify the client 10 (ten) working days before a hold is placed on any payment except when there is a valid reason why such a hold must be placed immediately on any payment.
 When AO Pay places a temporary hold on a payment, the funds shall not be available to either the sender or the recipient.
 AO Pay reviews many factors before placing a hold on a payment, including: account tenure, transaction activity, business type, past customer disputes, and overall customer satisfaction.
 Some common situations where AO Pay will hold payments include:

-- Sellers who have performance issues, or a high rate of buyer dissatisfaction or disputes.
+(c) Sellers who have performance issues, or a high rate of buyer dissatisfaction or disputes.
+Clients who request that their identities must be concealed;

 We may place a hold on payments sent to your AO Pay account if, in our sole discretion, we believe that there may be a high level of risk associated with you, your AO Pay account, or your transactions or that placing such a hold is necessary to comply with regulatory requirements.
 We make decisions about whether to place a payment hold based on a number of factors, including information available to us from both internal sources and third parties.
 When we place a hold on a payment, the funds will appear in your AO Pay account with an indication that they are unavailable or pending.
 We’ll notify you, either through your AO Pay account or directly by phone or email, whenever we place a hold.